Frequently asked questions about school and welfare services

-Here, you will find answers to common questions about Reykjavík City's school service.
+Find answers to common questions about Reykjavík City's school and welfare services here.

 We want to highlight that if you're uncertain about any support or services your child is receiving, it's often helpful to talk with your child's school or a counselor at a center.